After my first multi-month trek around Europe, I came back home feeling, ironically, lost.

 All that effort and planning you put into your adventure abroad can be channeled just as enthusiastically into a variety of mini-holidays.

 Use your weekends wisely: go hiking, camping, cycling, or road-tripping – but also take advantage of your vacation time.

-Did you know that over half of Americans don't take all their vacation days?
-Take a few days off here-and-there for mini mid-week getaways, when crowds and prices shrink.
+Did you know that more than half of Americans don't take all their vacation days?
+Take a few days off here and there for mini mid-week getaways, when crowds and prices shrink.